 Are your parents prepared with long-term care insurance?
 If so, evaluate the terms of the policy and exclusions, such as limits and assisted living coverage.
 If no policy is in place, does your parents’ financial plan account for the expenses necessary to cover basic living with the addition of assistance or nursing care?
 You may need to do some research on assisted living and nursing care facilities near you in order to better understand their requirements and cost structure.

 Please know, this list of questions is not meant to be completed over a weekend.
 Instead, it’s a work-in-progress that you and your loved ones should address over time.
 It is important to respect the privacy and comfort levels of all involved with the understanding that planning now will create a more secure retirement.

-Dental Financial Freedom is a specialty practice of Creative Planning.
-Each of our dedicated teams specializes in working with dental professionals and includes an attorney, a CPA and a CERTIFIED FINANCIAL PLANNER™ practitioner.
+Physician Financial Freedom is a specialty practice of Creative Planning.
+Each of our dedicated teams specializes in working with doctors and includes an attorney, a CPA and a CERTIFIED FINANCIAL PLANNER™ practitioner.
 Our advisors support clients in having difficult conversations with loved ones because they understand the importance of ensuring your family has a secure future.
 If you’d like help initiating a difficult conversation with your parents, or for any other financial matter, please schedule a call.

 As a Financial Planner, Matt helps clients to see the big picture and realize their long and short-term life goals in order to obtain their desired financial future.
 By assisting clients with various complexities, his passion is to help those live a more simpler life and enjoy their dreams while continuing to stay on track to meet their goals of financial independence.